nasa/Common-Metadata-Repository/metadata-db-app/README.md

 #### Note Regarding Transaction IDs

 When a new collections revision is saved (including tombstones) a global transaction-id is saved with it.
-This transaction-id represents a unique identifier of the state of the database at any give time and is returned with the concept fields when a conept is retrieved.
+This transaction-id represents a unique identifier of the state of the database at any give time and is returned with the concept fields when a concept is retrieved.
 This is to be used during indexing as the version of the indexed record (replacing revision-id).

 ### GET /concepts/#concept-id